IDEA-Research/Grounded-Segment-Anything/README.md

 - [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) is a strong zero-shot detector which is capable of to generate high quality boxes and labels with free-form text.
 - [OSX](https://osx-ubody.github.io/) is a strong and efficient one-stage motion capture method to generate high quality 3D human mesh from monucular image.
 We also release a large-scale upper-body dataset UBody for a more accurate reconstrution in the upper-body scene.
 - [Stable-Diffusion](https://github.com/CompVis/stable-diffusion) is an amazing strong text-to-image diffusion model.
+- [Tag2Text](https://github.com/xinyu1205/Tag2Text) is an efficient and controllable vision-language model which can simultaneously output superior image captioning and image tagging.
 - [BLIP](https://github.com/salesforce/lavis) is a wonderful language-vision model for image understanding.
 - [Visual ChatGPT](https://github.com/microsoft/visual-chatgpt) is a wonderful tool that connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting.
 - [VoxelNeXt](https://github.com/dvlab-research/VoxelNeXt) is a clean, simple, and fully-sparse 3D object detector, which predicts objects directly upon sparse voxel features.